 In April 2024, more than 250 working musicians signed an open letter to Congress in support of the Fans First Act.
-These weren't obscure acts — the list included major touring artists, Grammy winners, independent names with serious cultural footprints.
-This was not a union action or a coordinated lobbying campaign.
-These were individual musicians agreeing publicly that the current ticketing system is working against the people it's supposed to serve.
+These weren't fringe acts.
+The list included major touring artists, Grammy winners, and independent names with substantial cultural footprints.
+This wasn't a union action or a coordinated lobbying campaign.
+These were individual musicians choosing, publicly, to go on record saying the current system is working against the people it's supposed to serve.

 What the letter actually asks for